i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 * Is an HKDF required for the keys, what's the advantage of doing that vs. just including them in the build record as before?

+* Make KDFs be similar to those in Noise (NTCP2) and Ratchet

+* HKDF output no more than 64 bytes preferred

 * In the current Java implementation, the full router hash field in the build request record at bytes 4-35 is not checked and does not appear to be necessary.